SplitVT - FREE

-Most are self-explanatory - Just set your Record+Playback sound devices as well as the "Save Carts to" path which is where the Split Links will be sent - typically, this would be a monitor folder for PSquared's Auto-Importer software.
-Split Names can be derived from an existing Myriad Network installation (local or networked) - or you can enter your own names.
+Most are self-explanatory - Just set your Record+Playback sound devices as well as the "Save Carts to" path which is where the Split Links will be sent - typically, this would be a monitor folder for Myriad's Auto-Importer software.
+Split Names can also be derived from an existing Myriad Network v4 installation (local or networked) - or you can enter your own names.

 Depending upon your audio chain, you may want to "beef-up" the audio prior to saving, so an option to apply compression is included.
 50% seems to work OK, increase it to 75% for a more aggressive sound.
 If your studio setup already has vocal/outboard processing, you may not need to worry about these settings.

-Audio is recorded to a PCM WAV file in either Stereo (default), or Mono.
+Audio is recorded as PCM WAV format in either Stereo (default), or Mono.

 If you wish to have different configuration profiles, just make a copy of SplitVT.exe (re-enter the existing activation key) and make a new shortcut to that file - the settings file will always share the same name as the program EXE file.